ahopgood/Vagrant-Puppet/modules/java/README.markdown

 * Support for setting the Java Cryptography Extensions (JCE) via a define section.
 * Install defaults via alternatives
 	* Get this working where the alternative is installed but we want a higher priority to override.
-* Move java::ubuntu::alternatives::set into the Java class
-* Move java::ubuntu::alternatives::install into the Java class

 ### CentOS
-* Move CentOS code into separate manifest
 * Update CentOS documentation with more information on usage and file naming strategy
 * Multi tenancy
 * Set defaults manually via alternatives

 ### Ubuntu
 * Create the ability to set a **default** major version JVM via a parameter
-* Use of definitions per major version using the **define** keyword, this will prevent puppet complaining about duplicate resources.